alfonsolcorcuera/World_Weather_Analysis/README.md

 ![](WeatherPy_travel_map.PNG)

-3. We generated a map with pop-up markers for the chosen cities.Below you will find the output of our analysis.
+3. We generated a map with pop-up markers for the chosen cities.
+Below you will find the output of our analysis.

 ![](WeatherPy_travel_map_markers.PNG)